176 lines

 |

-made.
-This model forfeits a lot of connection control, preventing multiple actions
+context the single action would be made.
+This model forfeits a lot of

 |